ropensci/MtreeRing/README.md

 1. Enter valid path information:including Series ID, DPI, Sampling year and Y-coordinate of the path.
 2. Click "Create Path" (blue button on top left corner of the Measurement Window).

+In current version, the path is a horizontal dashed line (see ).

+### 2. Path creation